TASEP on parallel tracks: effects of mobile bottlenecks in fixed segments: Results and discussion

 \section{Results and discussion}

 In the following subsections, where ever possible, we provide theoretical estimates of the quantities of our interest based on either mean-field approximation or heuristic arguments.
 We also compute these quantities numerically by carrying out computer simulations.
-In order to ensure that the data are collected, indeed, in the steady state of the system we discard the data for the first {\it five million} time steps.
+In order to ensure that the data are collected, indeed, in the steady state of the system we monitored the fluxes in both the tracks in our preliminary simulations.
+We found that, for all the system sizes and densities of our interest, the steady state is attained long before five million time steps.
+Therefore, for the computation of steady-state properties we discard the data for the first {\it five million} time steps.
 Throughout this paper we consider the limits $L_o \to \infty$.
 So far as the inner track is concerned, we'll pay special attention to the two limits $L_i \to 0$ and $L_i \to \infty$, in addition to more general cases.
 Our primary interest will be the flux $J_o$ in the outer track although we'll also present the results for the inner track.
 The three main characteristic parameters of the inner track that control the nature of the flux $J_{o}$ in the outer track are (i) the length $L_{i}$, (ii) the density $\rho_{i}$, and (iii) $q^{(o)}$ which is a measure of the strength of the hindrance created by the inner-track particles for the outer-track flow (and, vice-versa).